globalsign/publicsuffix/README.md

 ## Algorithm

-Algorithm follows the steps defined by the [Public Suffix List](https://publicsuffix.org/list/).
+The algorithm follows the steps defined by the [Public Suffix List](https://publicsuffix.org/list/).

 1. Match domain against all rules and take note of the matching ones.
 2. If no rules match, the prevailing rule is "*".